evolutionplus/Docs/WhitePaper.md

 # 1. INTRODUCTION

 To date, the number of gamers in the world exceeds 1 800 000 000 people.
 It is more than 25% of humanity.
 Computer games have a significant impact on the mentality and culture of many countries.
 ESports is growing rapidly.
 Blockbusters based on different video games are filmed.
 Experiments are conducted in the field of gamification.
-Video games are used in education, military, the development of artificial intelligence etc.
+Video games are used in education, military, the development of Artificial Intelligence etc.

 Gamer generation, on average, spends more than 10 000 hours in video games to the start of their professional activity.
-During playtime, they acquire many useful skills: multitasking, keen attention, good reaction time, diligence, systems thinking, increased neuroplasticity, the ability to communicate effectively in online communities.
+During playtime, they acquire many useful skills: multitasking, keen attention, good reaction time, diligence, systems thinking, increased neuroplasticity, the ability to cooperation effectively in online communities.

 In addition, gamers easily learn the latest technologies, however, they ignore Intrusive and uninteresting information.
 To date, the vast majority of people do not have the necessary degree of involvement in real activity.
 To open and to direct their potential new tools of motivation are required.

-Evolution+ Team has been developing the platform to stimulate activity by using game mechanics and cryptotokens and to predict the behaviour using artificial intelligence.
+Evolution+ Team has been developing the platform to stimulate activity by using game mechanics and cryptotokens and to predict the behaviour using Artificial Intelligence.

 In 2018 we plan to build the ecosystem of the platform and to begin expansion into global markets.
 In 2019 Evolution+ is going to become a full and recognized solution for gamification in business, education and social management.
-In the future we will continue researching the field of management algorithms for a behavior, developing the platform functionality and artificial intelligence.
+In the future we will continue researching the field of management algorithms for a behavior, developing the platform functionality and Artificial Intelligence.

 We believe that in the next 5-8 years game mechanics will become a mandatory attribute of most human activities.

 # 2. ABOUT THE PROJECT

 Evolution+ is a platform for gamification integrated with blockchain and neural network.
-The platform can be implemented in different scenarios of game mechanic to control the behavior.
+The platform can be implemented in different scenarios of gaming mechanics to manage the behaviour.

-The platform is a tool for control, commercial and educational structures aimed at positive interaction with the modern generation of gamers and gain a competitive advantage from the practical application of artificial intelligence and cryptoeconomics.
+The platform is a tool for management, commercial and educational structures aimed at positive interaction with the modern generation of gamers and gaining a competitive advantage from the practical application of Artificial Intelligence and cryptoeconomics.

 With the help of the blockchain guaranteed possession of rating points and virtual property is ensured to participants.
-Integration with the blockchain-platform Ethereum allows you to stimulate activity ofan audience with cryptotokens.
+Integration with the blockchain-platform Ethereum allows you to stimulate activity of an audience with cryptotokens.

-Artificial intelligence platform analyzes activity history of the audience.
+Artificial Intelligence analyzes activity history of the audience.
 On the basis of accumulated information AI predicts behaviour and automatically selects target groups of participants.

 API and system of widgets allow you to integrate Evolution+ in various IT-infrastructures.
-With the development of the project, integration with major services is going to be included.

 ## 2.1.
 GAME MECHANICS

 Evolution+ has a set of mechanics distinctive for computer games.

 The participants involved in the process get social status, rating points, token rewards and currency, based on their real activity.

 Control functions of the platform allow to adjust rules based on which participants will be awarded.
 This allows to implement game mechanics into various activities.

 The mechanics of the Evolution+ platform